zloyded/bash_files/README.md

 ## Dependencies

-There are no hard outside dependencies but if you want to have the hostname displayed in ascii font you have to install:
+There are no hard outside dependencies but if you want to have the hostname displayed in ascii font and optionally colored you have to install:

 - figlet
+- lolcat